k9guy88/documentation/README.md

+> 🪄 API v2 is launching soon with major updates to the API and capabilites.
+Stay tuned!

 # API documentation
 Your users can generate audio and video content with our AI-powered Fliki API.
 They can generate content in 75+ languages, 1000+ voices and 100+ dialects!

+## Version
+Fliki API v1

 ## Pricing
 API is bundled with the [premium plan](https://fliki.ai/pricing).